ImageMagick/Usage-Markdown/color_mods/index.md

 The arguments for this variant is exactly the same, but instead of stretching the values so as to map the 'black\_point' and 'white\_point' to 'black' and 'white', it maps 'black' and 'white' to the given points.
 In other words "`+level`" is the exact reverse of "`-level`".

-For example here we map 'black' to a 25% gray, and white to 75% gray, effectively de-contrasting the image in a very exact way, using the two methods of specifying the 'reversed' form.
+For example, here we map 'black' to a 25% gray, and white to 75% gray, effectively de-contrasting the image in a very exact way, using the two methods of specifying the 'reversed' form.

 ~~~
 convert  test.png   +level 25%    test_level_plus.png